’90 Day Fiancé’: Larissa Dos Santos Lima Is Looking For A Rich Man

 90 Day Fiancé star Larissa Dos Santos Lima is back on the market, and she’s looking for a rich guy, according to a report from Soap Dirt.

 Lima was introduced to viewers during the sixth season of TLC’s 90 Day Fiancé with then-husband Colt Johnson.
 The couple met online and after getting to know each other, Johnson brought the Brazilian woman to the United States on a K-1 visa.
-Upon arriving to the US, Lima expressed her disappointment at her new living situation, which included sharing a home with Johnson’s mother, Debbie, and several cats.
+Upon arriving in the US, Lima expressed her disappointment at her new living situation, which included sharing a home with Johnson’s mother, Debbie, and several cats.
 During their time together, the couple’s relationship was volatile and Lima was arrested multiple times for domestic battery.
 The couple ultimately went their separate ways when Johnson filed for divorce from Lima and threatened to have her deported.

 After her marriage ended, Lima decided to try finding love again and that’s when she met Eric Nichols on Tinder.
 Lima and Nichols were very public with their relationship, the pair even had a short segment on TLC documenting their first date.
 Nichols also appeared on the show’s reunion special, where he and Johnson got into a huge argument over his involvement with Lima and the show.